Snow sweeps in as cold snap continues

 Snow has been falling and settling in Devon, Wales, areas of north-west England and parts of Scotland.

-Manchester Airport has closed both runways due to “heavy snow”, causing disruption to more than 20 flights to and from the airport.
+Manchester Airport temporarily closed both runways on Saturday morning due to “heavy snow”, causing disruption to at least 24 flights to and from the airport.

+One runway had reopened by 11.30am, but the other was still closed on Saturday afternoon.

 In a statement, the airport said: “Due to heavy snow fall, we have temporarily closed both runways.
 Health and safety will always be our top priority and operations will resume at the earliest opportunity.”